jeremyreeder/sitelen2pseudo/README.md

 ```

 ## spspell
-This tool does not yet exist, but it will suggest hieroglyphic spellings of a proper noun.
-Unlike the Latin script, in Sitelen Pona there are often many ways to represent a given sequence of syllables.
-Some are more efficient than others, and some may use symbols that the name's owner would prefer to be associated with.
-These can be challenging to work out manually.
+This tool suggests hieroglyphic spellings of a proper noun.
+Unlike the Latin
+script, in Sitelen Pona there are often many ways to represent a given sequence
+of syllables.
+Some are more efficient than others, and some may use symbols
+that the name's owner would prefer to be associated with.
+These can be
+challenging to work out manually.

+> [!NOTE]
+> This tool is under construction.
+At present it generates only one spelling
+> and writes it in the Latin script, but that'll change.